 }

 This was simple, wasn’t it?
 Oh, it was but it doesn’t universally work.
-As aforementioned, you cannot pass Collection<Car>
+As aforementioned, you cannot pass Collection<Car> as an argument to the count function.

-To solve this, you have to make the generic parameter other than invariant.
-Changing generic parameter variance for specific use-case is called use-site variance.
+To solve this, you must make the generic parameter other than invariant.
+Changing generic parameter variance for a specific use case is called use-site variance.
 It is changed/defined only for one specific usage.
-In Kotlin you use out
+In Kotlin you use out and in keywords.
+That’s quite a clever choice!
+You see that our generic’s parameter type is used as the return type of getAll() function, so we will use out.
+Such variance is called covariant.

 fun count(collection: Collection<out Entity>): Int {